tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Goutam192002/index.md

 ## why are you taking this challenge?

-I want to build a good work portfolio, also actively looking for a job.
+I want a intership/part-time work.

 ## something interesting about you?